Should You Open a Fitness Studio?

-When it comes to being a fitness professional, everyone knows you have to be ready to run your own business.
+When it comes to being a fitness professional, everyone knows you have to be ready to run your own personal training business.
 Having business skills is just as much a necessary skill to being a successful fitness professional as being able to write good fitness/nutrition programs.
 The same remains true if you want to open a fitness studio.

 Opening a studio gym typically means you have to figure out the financing, location, insurance, workout equipment, your business model, advertising, hiring, taxes, legal aspects, and much more.
 It’s a pretty hefty task to take upon yourself.